 Green to Gold Program (G2G): The U.S. Army promotes four Green to Gold programs that are available for qualified enlisted soldiers who want to become commissioned officers through the Army ROTC program while pursuing their bachelor or master’s degree.
 The programs are as follows: 2 YR Active Duty Option (ADO), 2, 3 or 4 Year Scholarship, 2 YR Non- Scholarship, and 2, 3 or 4 Year Dedicated Hip Pocket Scholarship.

 Simultaneous Membership Program (SMP): The Army ROTC SMP is a program in which students who are at the same time:

 - Full-time college students (sophomore, junior, senior or grad students)

-- Currently serving (or willing to enlist) in the USAR or ANG
+- Currently serving (or willing to enlist) in the Army Reserves (USAR) or Army National Guard (ARNG)

 - Enrolled in Army ROTC

-In the SMP you participate in unit training with your USAR or ANG unit one weekend a month, while earning your commission through ROTC.
-Upon college graduation, you will be commissioned as an officer in the Army and may have the option of either serving full-time on Active Duty or part-time in the Army Reserves or Army National Guard.
+In the SMP you participate in unit training with your USAR or ARNG unit one weekend a month, while earning your commission through ROTC.
+Upon college graduation, you will be commissioned as an officer in the Army and may have the option of either serving full-time on Active Duty or part-time in the USAR or ARNG.
 This option will depend on the type of ROTC contract the cadet signs upon joining the Army ROTC program.